Qualifying For FHA Loan With Judgment And Tax Liens

 - The judgment amount can be settled for less than the full amount as long as they get the judgment release letter

-- The judgment can be paid prior to closing or at closing of the mortgage loan at the title company
+- The judgment can be paid prior to closing or at the closing of the mortgage loan at the title company

-Borrowers with outstanding judgments on credit report and need qualifying for VA, Conventional, USDA, or FHA Loan With Judgment, contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
-I am available 7 days a week, evenings, weekends, and holidays to take your phone call or emails and answer any questions you may have.
+Borrowers with outstanding judgments on the credit report and need qualifying for VA, Conventional, USDA, or FHA Loan With Judgment, contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] I am available 7 days a week, evenings, weekends, and holidays to take your phone call or emails and answer any questions you may have.